AriFordsham/GHCWiki/intrinsic-superclasses.md

 In current Haskell, all members are immediate, but this proposal seeks to change that.
 Similarly, the only defaulted members we currently have are immediately defaulted immediate members.
 Data families cannot be defaulted (because that could lead to the duplication of data constructors), but methods and type families can be defaulted.

+**Fact***The name of a class member uniquely determines the class of which it is an immediate member.*

 Next, let us fix terminology for talking about the superclasses of a class.